CortexFoundation/Cortex_Release/cortex-core/readme.md

 ## System Requirements

-Cortex node is developed in Ubuntu 16.04 x64 + CUDA 9.2 environment, with CUDA Compute capability >= 6.1.
+Cortex node is developed in Ubuntu 16.04 x64 + CUDA 9.2 + NVIDIA Driver 396.37 environment, with CUDA Compute capability >= 6.1.
 Latest Ubuntu distributions are also compatible, but not fully tested.

 ## Cortex Full Node